hlbao/personal_site/content/project/science-of-science/index.md

-  As the lead researcher in collaboration with [Misha Teplitskiy](https://sites.google.com/view/teplitskiy) at the School of Information, University of Michigan, we study the sociology theories in science by posing the following question: What role do these two groups of references play?"
+  As the lead researcher in collaboration with [Misha Teplitskiy](https://sites.google.com/view/teplitskiy) at the School of Information, University of Michigan, we study the sociology theories in science by posing the following question: What roles do these two groups of references play, respectively?"
 draft: false
 featured: false
 tags: